Corionis/ELS/README.md

 fit in the original location as the other episodes.
 If not it is copied to the matching target library.

-ELS can run locally with attached hard drives as a single process on one computer, or over a LAN or the Internet using two computers and built-in communications options.
+ELS can run locally with attached storage devices as a single process on one computer, or over a LAN or the Internet using two computers and built-in communications options.

 This software is written in Java and operates on Windows, Linux, and Apple systems.